US Open Lookahead: Osaka takes Slam win streak to 3rd round

 STAT OF THE DAY

-5 — Number of qualifiers to reach the third round.
-Oscar Otte, Peter Gojowczyk, Henri Laaksonen, Alex Molcan and Botic van de Zandschulp are still in the longshot hunt for a U.S. Open title.
-It’s the most qualifiers to reach any Grand Slam third round since the 2011 French Open had six.
+5 — Number of qualifiers to reach the third round in the men’s singles draw, the most at the U.S. Open since 1984.
+It’s also the most at any Grand Slam tournament since there were six at the 2011 French Open.

 QUOTE OF THE DAY

-“I was the first man in 785 years to lose a U.S. Open final from two sets to love up.” — Alexander Zverev, after his second-round win, reflecting on his loss in last year’s final against Dominic Thiem.
+“I was the first man in 785 years to lose a U.S. Open final from two sets to love up.” — Alexander Zverev, exaggerating slightly about his loss in last year’s final against Dominic Thiem.